 Our new topic is the Stone Ages!
 We will be learning all about the everyday lives of the hunter-gatherers, creating exciting cave drawings and discovering what the greatest inventions from the Stone Age to the Iron Age were.

 In English we will be reading the story of The Stone Age Boy.
 We will be writing character and setting descriptions, and writing our own alternative ending to the story.
 We will be focussing on descriptive writing and grammar.
 We will be reading extracts from Stone Age Boy during our reading lessons.
 We will be focussing on the language used in the text and developing the children’s vocabulary.
 The children will also have daily spellings lessons and weekly handwriting sessions, to improve the presentation of their work.

-In our maths work this half-term, we will continue focussing on 2-digit by 1-digit multiplication and division using formal and mental methods.
-We will then be moving on to solving calculations involving money, and recording data using statistics.
+In maths we will be focussing on place value to begin with.
+We will be representing three digit numbers up to 1,000.
+We will then use what we have learnt to solve addition and subtraction calculations.
 We will be recalling multiplication and division facts for the 3, 4 and 8 times tables, as well as using formal methods to solve calculations and word problems.

-Over the year, children will take turns in going to weekly Forest school with Mrs Schofield.
+Over the year, children will take turns in going to Forest school with Mrs Schofield.
 Groups of six children will be chosen every half-term.
+These children will complete an outdoor learning session every week.
 This term we will be den building, fire building, exploring nature and playing team games during PSHE.

 Early morning reading and home reading books

-We ask that you support your child at home by listening to them read whenever possible.
+We ask that you support your child at home by listening to them read whenever possible and discussing the story that they have shared with you.
 Year Three offers an early morning reading program.
-This session starts at 8:30am and runs until school starts at 9.00 am.
+This session starts at 8:30am and runs until school starts at 8.55am.
 It is important that all children attend early morning readers at least once a week.